TaitoUnited/react-native-template/docs/EAS.md

 Make sure that the owner of the project (if different than the default **taito-united**) is defined correctly in `app.config.ts`

+Make sure to update the following in `eas.json`

+- `bundleIdentifier`: the bundle identifier of the app.
+Please make sure that it is the same as the one defined in `app.config.ts`
+- `appleTeamId`: the team id of the Apple Developer account.

 ### Make your first build

 We are using **Github Actions** to create the builds, but we need to run the first ones using the *eas cli* to be able to generate the credentials.